Azure/azure-openapi-validator/docs/api-version-pattern.md

 ## Output Message

-API Version must be in the format: yyyy-MM-dd, optionally followed by -preview, -alpha, -beta, -rc, -privatepreview.
+API Version must be in the format: yyyy-MM-dd, optionally followed by -preview.

 ## Description